Dr. Hans Rudolf Herren

 UN NGO representative, Zürich

-Although born in the United States, Daeppen-Dion has lived in Switzerland for more than 30 years.
-In addition to her work in dental and public health, she devotes her time to not-for-profit organizations and fundraising with a particular focus on women’s issues.
-She is a member and former president of the American Women's Club Zurich (AWCZ) and also an active member of FAWCO, the Federation of American Women’s Clubs Overseas.
-Whilst NGO Director at FAWCO she built up contacts with the United Nations and as an NGO representative is involved inter alia with the UN-NGO Committee on Human Rights and the UN-NGO Committee on the Status of Women.
-As an active international networker, she promotes and pursues the mission and aims of Biovision in the areas of fundraising and public relations.
+Paula Daeppen-Dion had a long career as a health professional focused on dental and public health.
+She has a history of work in the non-profit management sector and United Nations NGO representation, with a particular focus on gender issues.
+She has built up many contacts within the United Nations and as an NGO representative and is involved inter alia with the UN-NGO Committee on the Status of Women serving as advisor and facilitator.
+As an active international networker, she promotes and pursues the mission and aims of Biovision in the areas of fundraising, public relations and gender.
 She has been a trustee since 2010.